mopidy/mopidy/docs/changelog/index.md

 - Docs: Update the macOS install instructions for current Homebrew. (!2291)

-- Dev: Add Python 3.15 to the test matrix, in tox and in CI.
+- Dev: Add Python 3.15 to the test matrix, in tox and in CI. (!2297)

+- Dev: Fix the scanner test for plain text files on GStreamer >= 1.28.5.
+That version types `.txt` files as `application/x-subtitle` by extension, so the scan no longer fails.
+The test now asserts that plain text is not playable.
+  (!2294)

 ## v4.0.2 (2026-08-19)